 Space Solutions Through Modular Buildings

 Roughly half of schools in the U.S. are at or above their permanent building capacity, with about half of those exceeding capacity.
 The allocation of limited resources, such as money and teachers, is a concern for most schools.
 As most of us know, the education system will never fall short of difficult decision-making.
 One way that private and charter schools are addressing their lack of space is through the use of modular buildings.

 Investing in modular buildings such as portable classrooms help combat a crowded learning environment beyond typical strategies which include teaching music or art in miscellaneous spaces across the school like the cafeteria, and even half-day schedules.

 Modular buildings offer a cost-effective solution to accommodate high enrollment rates, either on a temporary or permanent basis.
 Since they are built off-site, space needs can be met immediately rather than having to undergo a lengthy construction process and offer fewer disruptions.
 Time savings (as much as 50%!) are frequently seen when compared to traditional construction.
 These benefits are significantly advantageous when schools need “swing space” during renovations or when adding permanent space, as well as when schools need space to hold them over until funds are available to build additional permanent classrooms.

 Whether you’re looking for a permanent modular building solution now or using portable classrooms during renovation and new construction, Wilmot Modular is happy to talk to you about your space needs.
 Are you interested in learning more?
-Check out our case study to see how St. Joseph’s Prep School was able to benefit from our modular space solutions.
+Check out our case study to see how The Hearst School was able to benefit from our modular space solutions.